 - Light a memorial candle.

 - Make a memory book to remember the person who died.

 - Make a worry box.
 Write down worries about the death (or make drawings) and put them in the worry box.
 Worries may be shared with trusted adults.

-If a child talks about himself or herself or wanting to die, take these comments seriously.
-Seek professional help.
-You can't afford to guess wrong by assuming the child doesn’t really mean it.
+If a child talks about wanting to die, take these comments seriously and seek professional help.
+Never assume the child doesn’t really mean it.